Arko298/OneBox_Email/README.md

 - [ ] Enable HTTPS
 - [ ] Setup backup for Elasticsearch data

-## 🤝 Contributing
+## 🤝 Credits

-This is an assignment submission.
-Features are implemented according to requirements.
+Developed by Sayantan Choudhury with help of OpenAI.

 ## 📄 License